samsquire/ideas4/README.md

 Synchronization and thread communication is expensive.
 We can swap data rather than communicate it in one direction.

+# 232. Modifiable Projection

+Software has a hierarchy or graph of objects and relationships between things.

+A GUI projects this hierarchy to a 2d surface with widgets and lists and icons.

+What if we could manipulate one to manipulate the other?

+If I project application code as a log file, can I change the log file to change the behaviour of the application?

+If I project the system to a tree data structure, can I modify the tree and shift things around to change the behaviour of the underlying components that the tree is a projection of?

+React programs don't really allow items to be shifted around without breaking things.

 # incomplete ideas